luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 }
 ```

-This happens, for example in SSTableIterator -> BlockIterator, and
+This happens, for example in `SSTableIterator` -> `BlockIterator`, or `LSMIterator` -> `MergeIterator`
-Seeing this repetitive pattern sometimes makes me feel lost in this forest of indirection.
+Seeing this repetitive pattern sometimes makes me feel lost in this forest of indirection and missing the big picture.